 Background and Context

-The Stage II of the HCFC phase-out management plan (HPMP) for Hashemite Kingdom of Jordan was approved by the Executive Committee of the Multilateral Fund for Implementation of the Montreal Protocol (Excom in 2016.
+The Stage II of the HCFC phase-out management plan (HPMP) for Hashemite Kingdom of Jordan was approved by the Executive Committee of the Multilateral Fund for Implementation of the Montreal Protocol (Excom) in 2016.
 As part of the implementation of the Montreal Protocol program and related compliance requirements, control measures and funding mechanisms, Jordan entered into a performance-based agreement with the ExCom, to address the reduction of Annex-C, Group-1 substances (HCFC-22, HCFC-141b and HCFC-123) to a sustained level.

 The objective of this project is to support Jordan to meet its Montreal Protocol HCFC phase-out obligations between 2016 and 2022, and to strengthen the capacity of responsible government entities to continue to effectively implement the Montreal Protocol.
 Under this agreement, the World Bank as the Lead Implementing Agency of the Stage II HPMP being implemented in Jordan are required to submit a verification report on the achievement of the ODS reduction targets specified in the agreements as a prerequisite for the release of the next tranche of funds.